 The buyer sends some form of payment to the seller that is in excess of the price of the horse.
 The payment is a counterfeited check, cashiers check or money order.
 Before the bad check clears the sellers bank, the buyer requests that the seller send the over payment to a third party.
 This is often to a shipping company or agent.
 The payment turns out to be no good and the seller is out the overpayment.

 There are endless variations of this but basically someone is representing themselves as a horse seller.
 The buyer may have difficulty actually seeing the horse.
 The seller usually can not show the horse to the buyer for any number of reasons.
 The seller asks the buyer to pay for the horse or just pay for shipping.
 When the buyer pays for shipping or for the horse, the horse is not shipped and the seller can not be found.
 Often the horses are very inexpensive or are free to a good home.

 How to prevent this scam.
 Never pay for shipping or for the price of a horse until it is under your control, i.e. it is standing in your trailer.
 Never buy a horse sight unseen unless it is from an unimpeachable, reputable, seller you personally know.

 There have been reports of buyers inspecting one horse and are shipped a different horse.
 Be sure that you take possession of the same horse you rode or inspected.
 Make sure that you have recourse against the seller if you are shipped a different horse; meaning don't pay for a horse until it is in your possession.

-We would hope that this page is helpful however scams mutate like viruses.
+We would hope that this page is helpful, however, scams mutate like viruses.
 There are more variations than we have outlined on this page.
 We may have omitted important warnings.
 You may read this page and still get scammed.
 Horsefinders is not responsible for your sale or purchase.
-We only intend this page to be informative and get you thinking about how to make a good sale for purchase.
+We only intend this page to be informative and get you thinking about how to make a good sale or purchase.

-If you encounter more scams let Horsefinders know about them.
+If you encounter more or different scams let Horsefinders know about them.
 Contact Us here